 This course is designed to enable you to become a successful teacher of English.
-Culcheth Campus, in partnership with Alliance for Learning SCITT offers trainees the opportunity to work with outstanding teachers and experienced practitioners from day one of the course.
+Culcheth Campus, in partnership with Bright Futures SCITT offers trainees the opportunity to work with outstanding teachers and experienced practitioners from day one of the course.
 Over 150 days of the course will be spent in schools working alongside highly professional and well-qualified colleagues.
 Specific subject knowledge training and audits will enable you to build up a strong knowledge of the English curriculum for Key stage 3 and 4.
 Trainee timetables are designed to increase in size and complexity over the training year, but trainees are supported at all times to ensure a balance between challenge and support is met.

 All trainees gain experience of both key stage 2 (upper primary) and Key stage 5 (post 16).

 Throughout the course trainees receive face to face training in pedagogy and subject knowledge.
 This training is delivered by current practitioners and takes an evidence-informed approach to teaching and learning, enabling trainees to adapt their own learning for the context of their placement schools.
 Whilst the majority of training takes place at Culcheth High School and Altrincham Grammar School for Girls, some training will take place in partner schools across Greater Manchester and Lancashire.

 Applicants undertaking the PGCE programme are expected to complete four written assignments leading to 60 M level credits.

 “The high quality face-to-face training, assignments and placements combine to give trainees a firm basis on which to develop their skills and knowledge” Ofsted 2017

 “Employers of trainees comment very favourably on the significant improvements in trainees’ expertise and knowledge, brought about by their training” Ofsted 2017